 Before taking a shareholder distribution, prioritize the following:

-1) Confirm that you already submitted payroll (Gusto) for the current month.
+1. Confirm that you already submitted payroll for the current month.

-3) Confirm that your distribution will not cause your business checking account to dip below your reasonable minimum business checking balance.
-To determine an appropriate minimum business checking balance for your company, a good rule of thumb is to calculate your average monthly revenue (i.e. payments received from customers) and multiply by two.
-For many of our members, a good balance to aim for is $10,000 - 20,000 depending on the monthly salary amount.
+3. Confirm that your distribution will not cause your business checking account to dip below your reasonable minimum business checking balance.
+For many of our members, a good balance to aim for is $5,000-10,000 depending on the monthly salary amount.

 As long as you have completed/prioritized the items above, you can take shareholder distributions whenever desired, as often as you want.